Thanks to Wistia, engagement jumped from 68% to 80%

 We tried keeping them about 1 minute long and always followed the same structure:

-- Quick introduction that outlines the benefit for the user.
+- A quick introduction that outlines the benefit for the user.

 - Move on to the actual tutorial and screen recordings.